You can bring change.

 - You have a large list of prospects to go through in a limited amount of time.
 The reduced effort allows you to contact 40-50 people in an hour on average.
 This number can go higher if you choose the right autodialer.

 - If the campaign is not specific to a region or doesn’t have enough volunteers to gather support.

 With social distancing rules in effect, phone banking is now also a safer option for canvassing.

-Apart from reducing the cost of employing a mass texting software, this will also reduce the volunteer’s effort switching between apps and allow them to focus on calls.
+Apart from reducing the cost of employing mass texting software, this will also reduce the volunteer’s effort in switching between apps and allow them to focus on calls.

 - Make sure to make a small ask: Especially if it is the first contact you’re making.
 This will help you get your foot in the door and get them more invested in your campaign.
 It will be easier to nurture and mobilize them from that point onwards.

 While grassroots organizing online does come with the challenge of slacktivism, you can’t deny the boundless reach it can provide you.

 The channels and features available for online organizing allow you to communicate various information in different formats and drive supporters to take action.
 For example, raising money through donation emails, showcasing impact by posting images or videos on social media, engaging prospects with discussions on online forums, etc.

 - You don’t have the contact information of people to reach out to.
 Online organizing can help you with list building.
 For example, an engaging video posted on social media with SMS opt-in details can drive people to subscribe to your SMS list.

 - You don’t have enough volunteers.
 Digital platforms can supplement your volunteer recruitment.
 This, in turn, can give you people to take up canvassing efforts.